liske/ifstate/examples/cshaper.md

-# Example: simple traffic control shaping
+# Example: simple bandwidth shaping with cshaper

 This example configures traffic control settings using the cshaper feature:
 - configure interface eth0 with an ipv4 address